WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 4.13.1
 ------
+* New: Add option to hide the owner column in the server list from non-admins.
+* New: Add option to hide the owner column in the site list from non-admins.
 * Tweak: WPAPP - Do not show the interval field when CRON is enabled.
 This change makes it less confusing as to the process for changing cron intervals.
 * Tweak: WPAPP - Updated redis script has better ability to detect when redis fails to install properly.
 * Tweak: WPAPP - Move app tab permissions for teams into their own column on the edit teams screen.